Feldpost 1914-1918

 As a result, some field post offices never received a dumb date stamp and continued to use their filed one until the end of the war.
 Even so, this did not fool Allied spies, who were able to reconstruct the filed date stamps.
 It was therefore decided in October 1917 that each field post office of the same Army should exchange its filed date stamp with another.

-« On 15th February 1917, as announced in the “Army Official Journal”, the following provisions on addresses for items sent by Field Post will come into force:
+"On 15th February 1917, as announced by the Official Army Journal, the following regulations regarding addresses for military postal shipments will come into effect:

 An Unteroffizier Friedrich Müller